atimashov/cnn_live_training/README.md

 * validate_loss
 * validate_accuracy

+The column *dt_started* is timeseries indicating when this training process started, *dt* is timeseries as well indicating when statistics of particular step was added.
+The columns *epoch* and *step* indicates numbers of epoch and step of the training respectively.
+The columns *optimizer, learning_rate, weight_decay* and *dropout* are parameters of training in particular step.
+The rest columns, *train_loss, train_accuracy, train_loss, train_accuracy* are responsible for outcomes of CNN model for train and validate datasets, loss and accuracy respectively.

 **activations**
 This table contains current *distribution of weights* in activation maps for all *convolutional* and *fully connected* layers.
 The table contains following columns:
 * nn_part